A Montego… and then some!

 Build was an interesting process – the Woodhall Nicholson Warwick started out as a Montego saloon supplied directly to the company by Austin Rover.
 Various pieces of interior trim were omitted in order to aid the conversion.
 The car was stripped and mounted on a special sliding jig, cut in half, and then separated.
 The Montego was then reconstituted using special panels, which incorporated reinforcements welded into place.

-Perhaps understandably, demand for these cars never put so much as a dent in orders for CM’s contemporary core models – the Ford Granada-based Dorchester and Cardinal – but they did at least provide a cheaper alternative for those operating on a tight budget. it seems that only a handful of cars were converted, including three MG Montego-based Warwicks.
+Perhaps understandably, demand for these cars never put so much as a dent in orders for Coleman Milne’s contemporary core models – the Ford Granada-based Dorchester and Cardinal – but they did at least provide a cheaper alternative for those operating on a tight budget.
+However, it seems that only a handful of cars were converted, including three MG Montego-based Warwicks.
 One of these, a Royal Blue example, cropped on eBay in October 2003, selling for just under £1200.